Toronto Housing Market 2026: Government Intervention vs Free Market – What Buyers and Sellers Need to Know

 Both approaches have tradeoffs.

-👉 We’re seeing a clear shift toward more intervention in Canada’s housing market.
+And right now ee’re seeing a clear shift toward more intervention in Canada’s housing market.

 We break this down in detail in a recent conversation with Dave Bailis.